marianojf89/Thesis/Ontology/README.md

 This folder contains the Ski Resort ontology which has been created based on the French Ski School enterprise knowledge.
+This ontology is used as the underlying model for the example SHACL shape graphs that are used in the experiments.